sbg/VBT-TrioAnalysis/README.md

 ### --help
-A **single** parameter mode which prints all parameter options to the console. (./vbt varComp -help)
+A **single** parameter mode which prints all parameter options to the console. (./vbt varComp --help)

 ### -base <Baseline_vcf_path>